Erectile dysfunction pills that work as well as Viagra

 - nerve damage in the pelvic area

 Viagra may not be effective if it is not taken correctly.
-You can read our article about what to do when Viagra doesn’t work if you need further advice.
 For example, if Viagra is taken with a very rich and greasy meal, the effect is usually delayed.
 Taking Viagra and drinking alcohol can also reduce its effectiveness, as it is harder to get an erection.

 For successful treatment, the cause of your ED must be diagnosed before using Viagra.